Wilson2k/Property-Management-App/README.md

 Website for property owners to manage properties and tenants.

 Frontend built with React TypeScript.
 Backend built with Node.js using Express sessions.
+Sessions are stored in memory using Redis.
 Data persisted in a PostgreSQL database and managed using Prisma.

 ## Backend Installation

-To run backebnd locally, make sure you have [Docker](https://www.docker.com/) installed and running on your machine.
+To run backend locally, make sure you have [Docker](https://www.docker.com/) installed and running on your machine.

 First make an .env file to configure your local PostgreSQL database.